frazelamont/d3Charts/README.md

 go into src/webapp

-type dotnet run, click browser link and browse charts
+type 'dotnet run', click browser link and browse charts

 - all code is in the views (pages source)